 The subscapularis has superficial and deep fibers that envelope the groove, creating the “roof” and “floor,” respectively.
 These fibers also coalesce with those from the supraspinatus and SGHL/CHL complex.
 These structures attach intimately at the lesser tuberosity to create the proximal and medial aspect of the pulley system, with soft tissue extensions serving to further envelope the LHBT in the bicipital groove.

 The CHL is a dense fibrous structure connecting the base of the coracoid process to the greater and lesser tuberosities.
 At its origin, the ligament is thin and broad, measuring about 2 cm in diameter at the base of the coracoid.
-Laterally, the CHL separates into 2 distinct bands that envelope the LHBT at the proximal extent of the bicipital groove.
+Laterally, the CHL separates into two distinct bands that envelop the LHBT at the proximal extent of the bicipital groove.
 Once the LHBT exits the groove, it takes a 30- to 40-degree turn as it heads toward the supraglenoid tubercle and glenoid labrum.
 Thus, the proximal soft tissue elements of the groove are especially critical for the overall stability of the entire complex.
 In addition to the CHL, the SGHL reinforces the complex at this proximal exit point.
 The SGHL travels from the superior labrum to the lesser tuberosity, becoming confluent with the soft tissue pulley as it takes on a U-shaped configuration.
 Warner and colleagues previously demonstrated that the cross-sectional area of the CHL is, on average, 5 times larger than that of the SGHL.

 Some authors have argued that the CHL is just a thickening of the anterosuperior glenohumeral capsule, while others maintain that the CHL is a unique entity.
 Advocates supporting the CHL as a distinct anatomic structure cite its role as an important stabilizer to inferior humeral head translation in the adducted shoulder.
-In addition, studies investigating pathologic changes seen in association with recalcitrant adhesive capsulitis acknowledge the presence of a thickened CHL as the primary source of limitations to the external and internal rotation.
+Studies investigating pathologic changes seen in association with recalcitrant adhesive capsulitis acknowledge the presence of a thickened CHL as the primary source of limitations to the external and internal rotation.
 Its thickness appears to correlate directly with decreasing degrees of external rotation.

 The Transverse Humeral Ligament

 Historically, the transverse humeral ligament (THL) was thought to play a primary role in bicipital groove stability.
-However, more recently, its role in stability has been refuted with many authors questioning its existence as a distinct anatomic structure.
+However, more recently, its role in providing stability has been refuted, with many authors questioning its existence as a distinct anatomic structure.
 The latter remains fairly controversial, with most studies now reporting the THL is, at most, a continuation of fibers from the subscapularis, supraspinatus, and CHL.
 A histologic study in 2013 identified a distinct fibrous fascial covering in the “roof” of the groove.
 Neurohistology staining showed the presence of free nerve endings but no mechanoreceptors.
 Despite the controversial evidence with respect to its definitive existence as an anatomic structure, its location at the distal extent of the bicipital groove inherently refutes the previous dogma of its potential role in LHBT stability.
 Furthermore, the presence of free nerve endings in the recent histological studies suggests its possible role as a potential pain generator in the anterior shoulder.

 Biomechanically, the LHBT has a controversial role in the dynamic stability of the shoulder joint.
 It has been demonstrated, mostly in biomechanical cadaveric-based studies and animal models, that the tendon at least plays a passive stabilizing role in the shoulder.
 Neer proposed in the 1970s that the LHBTs stabilizing role varied depending on the position of the elbow.
 Several subsequent studies refuted the theory that the LHBT played any active shoulder stabilizing effect.
 Jobe and Perry evaluated the activation of the biceps during the throwing motion in athletes.
 The authors reported the peak muscle stimulation occurred in relation to elbow flexion and forearm deceleration, with very little proximal biceps activity during the earlier phases of throwing.